hapax/hapax.github.io/assets/chuzenji.md

 regrets for seasonal closures, as if it were a careless oversight on her part not to keep them open on my behalf.

-I tramp upstairs to deposit my backpack and pretzels, catch my breath, and take in the view of the lake.
+I tramp upstairs to deposit backpack and pretzels, and enjoy a cup of complimentary *matcha*.
 Descending again, a toddler appears on the counter, smiling hugely, and hands me a set of random keys.
 My host materialises out of the gloom again to rescue toddler and keys,